Free Government Money for Seniors

 Food

-The Seniors Farmers Market Nutrition Program (SFMNP) provides free coupons to qualifying seniors.
-The coupons can be used at roadside stands and farmers’ markets to purchase locally grown vegetables, herbs, fruits, and honey.
+The Senior Farmers Market Nutrition Program (SFMNP) provides free coupons to qualifying seniors that can be used at roadside stands and farmers’ markets to purchase locally grown vegetables, herbs, fruits, and honey.

 Housing